 CLARE FLANNERY, SUSTAINABILITY MANAGER, ABINBEV

-Partner Africa uses a wide range of participatory management techniques in our consultancy work and we actively search for new and innovative ways of involving stakeholders in the process.
+In our consultancy work, our teams employ a wide range of participatory techniques, and we actively search for new and innovative ways of involving stakeholders in the process.

 We do this by…

 - Actively listening to others and using culturally-sensitive and discreet approaches to communication and data gathering methods